Flat roof: Cold-applied liquid membranes

 A choice for new roofs and roof refurbishment.
 This type of a roof membrane is generally referred to as liquid roofing and involves the application of a cold liquid roof coating.
 No open flames or other heat sources (as are required with torch on felts) are needed and the glass fiber reinforced systems provide seamless waterproofing around roof protrusions and details.
 Systems are based on flexible thermoset resin systems such as polyester and polyurethane, and poly(methyl methacrylate) (PMMA).
 It is important that the membrane is not applied too thin like a paint otherwise failure will result.

 In the United Kingdom, liquid coatings are the fastest growing sector of the flat roof refurbishment market.
 Between 2005 and 2009 the UK's leading manufacturers reported a 70% increase in the roof area covered by the coating systems supplied.

 Cold-applied liquid rubber offers similar benefits to thermoset resin systems with the added benefit of being quick to apply and having high elasticity.
 Although it is comparatively new to the UK market it has been used successfully in the US market for 20 years.
 However, EPDM is not an easy substrate to adhere to as is any polyolefin so applying liquid membranes over EPDM is not easy.

-When applying a liquid membrane it is possible to embed glass fibre matting so that the resultant cured membrane is considerably toughened.
+When applying a liquid membrane it is possible to embed glass fiber matting so that the resultant cured membrane is considerably toughened.

 PVC (vinyl) membrane roofing

 Polyvinyl chloride (PVC) membrane roofing is also known as vinyl roofing.
 Vinyl is derived from two simple ingredients: fossil fuel and salt.
 Petroleum or natural gas is processed to make ethylene, and salt is subjected to electrolysis to separate out the natural element chlorine.
 Ethylene and chlorine are combined to produce ethylene dichloride (EDC), which is further processed into a gas called vinyl chloride monomer (VCM).

 In the next step, known as polymerization, the VCM molecule forms chains, converting the gas into a fine, white powder – vinyl resin – which becomes the basis for the final process, compounding.
 In compounding, vinyl resin may be blended with additives such as stabilizers for durability, plasticizers for flexibility and pigments for color.